kehantan/labbook/docs/protein/expression.rst

     Autoclaved LB broth can be stored on bench for next day use.

-    To be safe, can use 2 L bottle.
+    To reduce risk of contamination, can use 2 L bottle.

 Subculture *E. coli*
 ~~~~~~~~~~~~~~~~~~~~